ke-coco-li/info201-final-project/README.md

   + [Leaflet for R](https://rstudio.github.io/leaflet/) for interactive maps

+  We will use statistical analysis to show the relationship between the rent, income, cities, and other characteristics in corresponding charts or maps in order to answer the qeustions listed above.

 - What major challenges do we anticipate?

   + We anticipate that the data wrangling portion will be most difficult.
 It may also be a challenge to figure out how to integrate interactive visualizations into our report.